 Women can also wear a beachy look with a linen or cotton shirt and nice pants, or a pretty, light, flowy skirt, tunic dress, or casual sundress.

-Men can wear a festive linen shirt, a cotton short-sleeved shirt or button down, or a tasteful tropical printed shirt.
-I'd pair this with dress pants in linen, cotton, or twill, or – if you have the knees, socks, and courage for it– Bermuda shorts.
+Men can wear a festive linen shirt, a cotton short-sleeved shirt or button-down, or a tasteful tropical printed shirt.
+I'd pair this with dress pants in linen, cotton, or twill, or – if you have the knees, socks, and courage for it-- Bermuda shorts.

 Because of the sand, you’ll want to wear flat shoes with some grip in case there’s a slippery rock step or two for you to navigate.
 Or, be prepared to swap out your heels for some flip flops, and then change back if you find yourself on solid ground again.

 A semi-formal dress is an evening style of dress with formal fabrics like a satin, chiffon, silk, and a bit of beading.
 A rich fabric like velvet or velveteen in the winter months would also be very nice.

 Generally, the dress length would be cocktail length—in other words, just above, or at the knee; or a little longer.
-A tea length, or a longer, ankle-skimming hemline–like a maxi slip dress would also be fine, as long as it is not an overly formal silhouette or material–save those dresses for the fully formal wedding invites you receive!
+A tea-length, midi length, or a longer, ankle-skimming hemline–like a maxi dress would also be perfect, as long as it is not an overly formal silhouette or material--save those ball gown style dresses for the fully formal wedding invites you receive!